-- £2.411m on the Arnold Market development; - ❖ £1.195m provided for Disabled Facilities Grants; - \$\, \pmu \, \pmu 0.721m on measures to enhance the provision of temporary accommodation; - ❖ £0.657m on replacement vehicles; - ❖ £0.374m on the development of Carlton Square;
+- £0.727m on the Arnold Market development. - £1.362m provided for Disabled Facilities Grants. - ❖ £0.313m on measures to enhance the provision of temporary accommodation. - ❖ £0.851m on replacement vehicles. - ❖ £0.580m provided for Green Homes Grant Scheme.

-At the end of the year capital grants and contributions received but not yet applied to capital expenditure totalled £6.77m.
+At the end of the year capital grants and contributions received but not yet applied to capital expenditure totalled £6.94m.
 These capital reserves remain available for use in future years.

-The Capital Financing Requirement represents the Council's underlying "need" to borrow for capital purposes and totalled £11.659m at 31 March 2022.
-No PWLB loans matured during 2021/22 and one additional PWLB loan for £1.0m was taken out in the year.
-Total external debt at 31 March 2022 totalled £10.812m and therefore the Council remained in an "internally borrowed position", effectively using some of its reserves and balances to support capital expenditure in the short term.
+The Capital Financing Requirement represents the Council's underlying "need" to borrow for capital purposes and totalled £12.621m at 31 March 2023.
+No PWLB loans matured during 2022/23 and no additional PWLB loans were taken out in the year.
+Total external debt as at 31 March 2023 totalled £10.812m and therefore the Council remained in an "internally borrowed position", effectively using some of its reserves and balances to support capital expenditure in the short term.
 This approach is deemed prudent since although borrowing and investment rates are starting to increase, any further borrowing in advance of cash flow requirements would result in a significant additional cost to carry the extra debt.
 The Council has access to borrowing facilities at concessionary "certainty" rates from the PWLB.
 Loans taken from PWLB have special characteristics in that interest rates are based on the Government's cost of borrowing, rather than on market rates.